 Feature representation learning

 In our previous work, we first introduced the concept of feature representation learning[13, 14, 21].
 Inspired by the work, we further improved the feature representation learning scheme as shown in Figure 1.
 The procedure of the feature representation learning scheme is described in detail below.

 In the first step, we constructed a feature pool.
 We used 29 different sequence-based feature encoding algorithms, as listed in Table 1.
 The details of all the feature algorithms can be found in Supporting Information.
 Through tuning the feature parameters, we yielded a total of 114 different types of feature descriptors.
 Notably, most of feature descriptors can capture only global sequential information based on full-length sequences.
-To explore local sequential information, we extracted features based on local sequences, instead such as the N-terminus (denoted as NT), C-terminus (denoted as CT), and the combination of NT and CT (denoted as NTCT) of the sequences
+To explore local sequential information, we extracted features based on local sequences, instead such as the N-terminus (denoted as NT), C-terminus (denoted as CT), and the combination of NT and CT (denoted as NTCT) of the sequences.

 In the second step, we used the Random Forest (RF) [22] classifier to train the 114 feature descriptors respectively and build respective basic models.
 For each data sample, each well-trained model can provide us the probabilistic information and label information, respectively.
 The probabilistic information is the predicted confidence of the given sample, while the class information is the predicted label.
 Afterwards, by separately integrating the probabilistic information and the class information from all the 114 models, we obtained two 114-dimensional (114-D) feature vectors.
 Subsequently, the two newly formed 114-D features are optimized by MRMD (Maximal Relevance and Maximal Distance) approach and the SFS (sequential feature search) method.
 To be specific, the features are sorted according to their classification importance using the MRMD (Maximal Relevance and Maximal Distance) approach, and the sequential feature search (SFS) method is used to select the best feature subset for the generated probabilistic and class features, respectively.